Are You Eligible to Apply for a Home Mortgage With Bad Credit?

 Approaching a lender with little to your name in terms of assets, large amounts of debt, and poor credit, are a bad combination.
 On the other hand, having some assets and poor credit will show the lender that you have taken steps to build your net worth and are more likely to follow through with loan payments.

 When you have poor credit, must be weary of fraudulent lending companies.
 There is a mushrooming growth of fraud mortgage lending companies and these companies are targeting the vulnerable debtors due to their desperation.
 Before signing any documents provided by the lender, ensure that you fully read and understand the clauses to avoid further complications.

 6. Find a cosigner

 If your credit is poor, look for a willing family member with a clean credit report to cosign.
-When creditors find that you have a cosigner with good credit, it will be easier to get a loan with favorable terms.
+When creditors find that you have a cosigner with good credit, it will be easier to get a loan with favourable terms.
 In some cases, it may be best to remove yourself from the mortgage completely and work out a contract through your lawyer to ensure both sides are protected.